What diversity means to me: Kathrin Hamilton

-In my graduate role I worked away on a month-long project, staying in hotels for the duration.
-The senior manager who was overseeing the team’s work made advances towards me no less than four times, despite me emphatically rebuffing him on each occasion.
+In my graduate role, the company I worked for at the time gave me the opportunity to work away for a month, staying in hotels for the duration.
+The senior manager who was overseeing the team’s work made advances towards me no fewer than four times, despite me emphatically rebuffing him on each occasion.
 It was a wholly unpleasant and stressful experience, particularly as I was away from home and my peers.
 I made my department head aware of the individual’s actions, which ensured appropriate steps were taken.
 It was an important part of dealing with the experience for me and I would encourage anyone who encounters intolerable behaviour to speak up.
 It’s far from easy but it is vital.

 I hope that people feel confident enough to point out when an individual makes a regrettable joke or passes an off-colour remark.
-As a Partner, if I said something inappropriate I would want those around me to feel comfortable enough to talk to me about it.
+As a partner of the firm, if I said something inappropriate, I would want those around me to feel comfortable enough to talk to me about it.
 Don’t let the moment go by – social feedback is a powerful tool in adapting behaviours and cultural norms.

 Beyond that, where more difficult or sustained negative behaviour occurs, people need to be able to voice concerns without feeling like it reflects on them.
 I’d advise individuals to have a conversation with their line manager or HR if more appropriate.
 Good managers recognise that these discussions must be taken seriously, as people can become frustrated if their concerns aren’t being addressed.
 This can aggregate and become toxic within the culture.

 What does diversity and inclusion mean to you?

 As a teenager, I attended international schools and although they weren’t the most diverse from a socio-economic perspective, they were melting pots of nationality and ethnicity.
 As a result, a culturally rich environment became normal to me.